See the Scrubs Stars' Best Off-Screen Reunions - E! Online

 "I love seeing these people," Braff gushed to E!
 News in 2018.
 "I had more fun making this show than anything I've ever done...We have literally nine years of inside jokes, so we just crack each other up."

-Now, as the cast comes together again for E!'s Reunion Road Trip, airing this Thursday, July 1, it's only right to look back at all their past reunions.
+Now, in honor of the show's 20th anniversary, it's only right to look back at all their past reunions.

-Check out the cast's best moments together below before Thursday's Reunion Road Trip on E!.